signalfx/apmworkshop/apm/k8s/README.md

 #### K8S Step 5: Study the `deployment.yaml` files

-Spans need to be send to the SmartAgent which is running in its own pod- the deployment yaml files will demonstrate this:
+Spans need to be send to the SmartAgent which is running in its own pod- the deployment .yaml files will demonstrate this.
-`~/apmworkshop/apm/k8s/java/java-otel/java-requests-pod.yaml`
-`~/apmworkshop/apm/k8s/python/flask-deployment.yaml`
-`~/apmworkshop/apm/k8s/python/python-requests-pod.yaml`

 Normally we use an environment variable pointing to `localhost` on a single host application where the SmartAgent is running.